Jade3375/revbot.js/README.md

 ## License

-This project is licensed under Apache License 2.0.
+This project is licensed under the MIT License.